JosephineJohnson/rdss-archivematica/compose/README.md

 | `RDSS_ADAPTER_S3_AWS_SECRET_KEY` | The AWS secret key to use when accessing S3. |
 | `RDSS_ADAPTER_S3_ENDPOINT` | The endpoint to use for the S3 service.
 Defaults to using the mock "minio" service. |

-### Example AWS usage
+### Example AWS Usage

-To use the real AWS services, use the following environment variables:
+To use the real AWS services, with custom queues, use the following environment variables:

 	export RDSS_ADAPTER_DYNAMODB_ENDPOINT=''
 	export RDSS_ADAPTER_DYNAMODB_TLS='true'